 It is important to apply commercial fertilizers according to the instructions on bags or bottles.
 Over fertilized vegetables tend to be less productive.

 Fertilizers should not be placed right next to the stem of a plant; they might burn the roots.
 Fertilizers side dressed outside the drip line will encourage roots to extend beyond the drip line.

 One side dressing at midseason is usually enough to sustain and encourage a vegetable plant to harvest.
 Heavy feeding crops–mostly summer fruiting crops that take a long time to mature such as tomatoes, peppers, and eggplants–will benefit from more than one side dressing.

-Here are suggested times to side dress vegetables:
+Here are suggested times to side dress vegetables and fruits:

 - Beans: not necessary.